sentenz/convention/internal/guideline/software-development-guide.md

 #### 1.2.2.
 XOps

-[XOps](../about/xops.md) is a set of principles and practices, tools, and a cultural philosophy that automate and integrate the processes of software development (Dev), security (Sec), and IT operation (Ops).
+[XOps](../about/xops.md) is a set of principles and practices, tools, and a cultural philosophy that automate and integrate the processes of software development.
+XOps, an umbrella term used for a combination of IT tech like DevOps, DevSecOps, AIOps, MLOps, GitOps, and BizDevOps.
+XOps supposedly helps to shorten a system development cycles and provides continuous delivery with high software quality.
 It focuses team empowerment, cross-team communication and collaboration, and technology automation.

 #### 1.2.3.
 Continuous Pipelines